worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "He didn't say.
 He just said to warn you.
 Then he hung up.
 I tried calling back—the number he'd called from—but it was disconnected."

-Sarah sat back.
+Liv sat back.
 Her hands were shaking.
 She hid them under the table.

 "Why are you telling me this now?"

 "Because Saturn's coming up.
 V2's flyby next month.
 And I know you, Chen.
 I know you're going to watch.
 You're going to record.
 You're going to analyze.
 And I needed you to know that someone's watching you watch."

 They didn't talk much after that.
 Webb finished his coffee, paid the bill, left.
-Sarah sat alone in the booth for another hour, thinking.
+Liv sat alone in the booth for another hour, thinking.

 Government people.
 Watching her.
 For three years.